 Statements of student status will be provided on request to Council Tax Registration Officers to assist with the administration of students’ exemption, to debt collection agencies acting on our behalf in the event that you owe money to us etc.

 Student’s Union (LSESU) is a separate legal entity so they have their own responsibility when it comes to collecting and using personal information.
 The School has a data sharing agreement with LSESU which provides them with personal data about the School’s students so you do not have to register separately with them.
 This also covers specific cases relating to complaints and disciplinary matters.
-Please let either us know if you do not want us to transfer your data to the LSESU.
+Please let either of us know if you do not want us to transfer your data to the LSESU.

 Where a programme of study leads to a qualification recognised by a professional body we will disclose relevant information to that body (e.g. Law Society).